Istiqlal Mosque, Jakarta: Design and competition

 After the proclamation of Indonesian independence in 1945, the idea of constructing a grand Indonesian national mosque was raised by Wahid Hasyim, Indonesia's first minister for religious affairs, and Anwar Cokroaminoto, later appointed as the chairman of the Masjid Istiqlal Foundation.
 The committee for the construction of the Istiqlal Mosque, led by Cokroaminoto, was founded in 1953.
 He proposed a national mosque to Indonesian President Sukarno, who welcomed the idea and later helped to supervise the mosque's construction.
-In 1954 the committee appointed Sukarno technical chief supervisor.
-The architect of the Istiqlal Mosque was Friedrich Silaban, the winner of a design competetion.
+In 1954, the committee appointed Sukarno as technical chief supervisor.
+The architect of the Istiqlal Mosque was Friedrich Silaban, the winner of a design competition.
+He is the son of a Lutheran pastor from the Batak Protestant Christian Church.

 Several locations were proposed; Mohammad Hatta, Indonesian vice president, suggested that the mosque should be built near residential areas on Thamrin avenue, on a plot where Hotel Indonesia stands today.
 However, Sukarno insisted that a national mosque should be located near the most important square of the nation, near the Merdeka Palace.
 This is in accordance with the Javanese tradition that the kraton (king's palace) and masjid agung (grand mosque) should be located around the alun-alun (main Javanese city square), which means it must be near Merdeka Square.
 Sukarno also insisted that the national mosque should be built near Jakarta Cathedral and Immanuel Church, to symbolize religious harmony and tolerance as promoted in Pancasila.
 It was later decided that the national mosque was going to be built in Taman Widjaja Kusuma (formerly Wilhelmina park), in front of the Jakarta Cathedral.
 To make way for the mosque, the Citadel Prins Frederick, built in 1837, was demolished.